 You must wear a face covering unless exempt

-Failure to do so can mean you'll recieve a £100 fine
+Failure to do so can mean you'll receive a £3200 maximum fine*

-The government has made wearing face coverings on trains and at our stations mandatory, unless you’re exempt.
+The government has made wearing face coverings mandatory on trains and in stations/transport hubs in England, unless you’re exempt.
 View the government's safer travel guidance for passengers on their website.

 - Children under 11 are not required to wear face coverings.